Christine Nöstlinger: Life and career

 Her first book was Die feuerrote Friederike, published in 1970, which she illustrated herself.
-The book was published in English in 1975 as Fiery Frederica.
+The book was published in English in 1975.

 WorldCat reports that her work most widely held in participating libraries is Fly away home (Maikäfer flieg, 1973).

+In 2021, an award in her name, Christine-Nöstlinger-Preis, was jointly established by the city of Vienna and the Union of Austrian book publishers.

 Awards and recognition

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Nöstlinger received the writing award in 1984.